Noura Knightsbridge Branche

 Their early success and struggles led them to expand in 1980 and introduce the Lebanese culinary experience to the world in Paris.
-Building into a multiple location Parisian operation naturally led to further expansion in London in 2000 and what Nader calls his three gems; Hobart Place in Belgravia, Curzon street in Mayfair and the neighbourhood delicatessen in Knightsbridge are Nader and Jocelyne’s pride and joy.
+Building into a multiple location Parisian operation naturally led to further expansion in London in 2000 and what Nader calls his three gems; Kingston, Curzon Street in Mayfair and the neighborhoods delicatessen in Knightsbridge are Nader and Jocelyne’s pride and joy.

 Celebrating 20 years in 2019